rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Some pip3 package names are not the same as the class name.
 For example:

 `from bs4 import BeautifulSoup` needs `requirements = python3,kivy==2.0.0,beautifulsoup4`

+Some recipe names are not the same as the class name.
+For example:

+`import google.protobuf` needs `requirements = python3,kivy==2.0.0,protobuf_cpp`

 The packages you add here **must be pure Python, or have a recipe** [in this list](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
 If this is not the case, the options are to: